This term’s expert-led seminars announced

 ‘Healing words - Innovations in health reporting’ – Mia Malan

-Mia Malan is the founding director and editor-in-chief of the Bhekisisa Centre for Health Journalism at South Africa's Mail & Guardian.
-Mia leads a team of fifteen permanent and freelance staff members.
-She has won more than 20 journalism awards.
+Mia Malan is the founding director and editor-in-chief of the Bhekisisa Centre for Health Journalism in South Africa.
+Bhekisisa syndicates health and social justice features and analysis to the country's leading publications She has won more than 20 journalism awards.
 Bhekisisa’s online readership and funding have increased massively under her leadership.

 ‘Political attacks on journalism in central and eastern Europe’ – Meera Selva